Eviction Defense in California

 Evictions can be scary.
 Thankfully, however, there are many ways to defend against an eviction.
 These defenses come in many different flavors.
 This article will break them down for you.
 First, however, it is important to know the various types of different evictions.

-In California, the vast majority of evictions begin after service of one of the following
+In California, most of evictions begin after service of one of the following

 A. 3-day notice to pay rent or quit;